- Nearly a third (32%) of UK adults with savings do not know the current interest rate on their main savings account

 - More than a fifth (21%) of UK adults who have savings are earning 0.50% interest or less on their main savings account

 - Research released as Charter Savings Bank reaches £1billion in deposits from customers

 As Charter Savings Bank celebrates passing £1billion in deposits and welcoming over 25,000 new customers since launching in March this year, research from the challenger bank in conjunction with YouGov has found that nearly a third (32%) of UK adults with savings do not know the current interest rate on their main savings account.
 Furthermore, almost a fifth (17%) admit to never having checked the rate on their primary savings account.
 In reality, for many savers who opened their accounts over six months ago, any introductory bonus rates will have ended.

-It is clear that for the UK, savings has become a habit, but many are simply not engaging with their hard-earned money and earning the returns they should.
+It is clear that for the UK, saving has become a habit, but many are simply not engaging with their hard-earned money and earning the returns they should.

 How the UK saves

 When it comes to how the UK saves, the majority of people put money away for the long term and try to not touch their savings (28%).
 However, almost a quarter (24%) admit to setting out with this plan in mind but often find themselves regularly dipping into their pot to fund expenses.
 As we age, the relationship with our money changes.
 Those aged 18-24 are most likely (36%) to save for the long term without touching their money, followed by those aged 35 – 44 years old (29%).
 Savers aged 25 – 34 are more likely to save for something specific, use the money and start again, perhaps an indication of the money pressures this age group face (25%).